bayernmunich/Jenkins/README.md

 1. You need a <b>Visual Studio Team Services Account</b> and <a href="http://bit.ly/2gBL4r4">Personal Access Token</a>
 ## Setting up the project
 1. Lets set up a Jenkins VM on Azure

+## Setting up the project
+1. Lets set up a Jenkins VM on Azure